Mrjermjerm/Data-Structures/2-linked_list.md

 You can go here to see how a stack can be used to solve this problem: [Example Problem](Linked-List/linked-list_example_problem/Program.cs)

+To see Linked-List Methods in action go here: [Walkthrough](Stacks/stacks_walkthrough/Program.cs)

 ## Problem to Solve: